-Create a rustic DIY scrapbook album cover using heat transfer vinyl!
+Create a rustic DIY scrapbook album cover using heat transfer vinyl on wood!

 Note: The trick with flocked htv is to peel off the plastic covering when the vinyl completely cool.
 And, as always with htv, be sure to cut your design flipped as a mirror image!